A SlopeScout Elevation Analysis report provides key information to help you evaluate the slope and elevation of a property.

 This section reports the percent slope from different points around the property:

-• The report includes elevation graphs, showing changes in elevation over the distance selected by the bounding box (represented by the dark blue portion of the graph line).
+- The report includes elevation graphs, showing changes in elevation over the distance selected by the bounding box (the dark blue portion of the graph line indicates the building footprint).
 Two graphs, labeled Elevation Over Distance: A-B and Elevation Over Distance: C-D, represent elevation variations between different points:

 Back to Top